-The System administers three different benefit structures for covered employees in the VRS State Employee Retirement Plan - Plan 1, Plan 2, and, Hybrid and two different benefit structures for covered employees in the VaLORS Retirement Plan - Plan 1 and Plan 2.
+The System administers three different benefit structures for covered employees in the VRS State Employee Retirement Plan - Plan 1, Plan 2, and Hybrid; and two different benefit structures for covered employees in the VaLORS Retirement Plan - Plan 1 and Plan 2.
 Each of these benefit structures has different eligibility criteria.
 The specific information for each plan and the eligibility for covered groups within each plan are set out in the table below:

 RETIREMENT PLAN PROVISIONS BY PLAN STRUCTURE

 PLAN 1 PLAN 2 HYBRID RETIREMENT PLAN

 About Plan 1 Plan 1 is a defined benefit plan.
 The retirement benefit is based on a member's age, service credit and average final compensation at retirement using a formula.
-About Plan 2 Plan 2 is a defined benefit plan.
-The retirement benefit is based on a member's age, service credit and average final compensation at retirement using a formula.
+About Plan 2 Same as Plan 1.
 About the Hybrid Retirement Plan The Hybrid Retirement Plan combines the features of a defined benefit plan and a defined contribution plan.
 The defined benefit is based on a member's age, service credit and average final compensation at retirement using a formula.
-The benefit from the defined contribution component of the plan depends on the member and employer contributions made to the plan and the investment performance of those contributions In addition to the monthly benefit payment payable from the defined benefit plan at retirement, a member may start receiving distributions from the balance in the defined contributions, investment gains or losses, and any required fees.
+The benefit from the defined contribution component of the plan depends on the member and employer contributions made to the plan and the investment performance of those contributions.
+In addition to the monthly benefit payment payable from the defined benefit plan at retirement, a member may start receiving distributions from the balance in the defined contribution account, reflecting the contributions, investment gains or losses, and any required fees.

 Eligible Members Eligible Members Eligible Members Employees are in Plan 1 if their membership date is before July 1, 2010, and they were vested as of January 1, 2013, and they have not taken a refund.
-Employees are in Plan 2 if their membership date is on or after July 1, 2010, or their membership date is before July 1, 2010, and they were not vested as of January 1, 2013.
+Employees are in Plan 2 if their membership date is from July 1, 2010, to December 31, 2013, and they have not taken a refund, or their membership date is prior to July 1, 2010, and they were not vested as of January 1, 2013.
 Employees are in the Hybrid Retirement Plan if their membership date is on or after January 1, 2014.
-This include State employees Members in Plan 1 or Plan who elected to opt into the plan during the election window held January 1-Apr 30, 2014; the plan's effective Hybrid Opt-In Election VRS Plan 1 members were allowed to make an irrevocable decision to opt into the Hybrid Retirement Plan during a special election window held January 1 through April 30, 2014.
+This includes: • Full-time permanent, salaried state employees. • Members in Plan 1 or Plan 2 who elected to opt into the plan during the election window held January 1-April Hybrid Opt-In Election VRS Plan 1 members were allowed to make an irrevocable decision to opt into the Hybrid Retirement Plan during a special election window held January 1 through April 30, 2014.
 The Hybrid Retirement Plan's effective date for eligible Plan 1 members who opted in was July 1, 2014.
 If eligible deferred members returned to work during the election window, they were also eligible to opt into the Hybrid Retirement Plan.
-Hybrid Opt-In Election VRS Plan 2 members were allowed to make an irrevocable decision to opt into the Hybrid Retirement Plan during a special election window held January 1 through April 30, 2014.
-The Hybrid Retirement Plan's effective date for eligible Plan 2 members who opted in was July 1, 2014.
-If eligible deferred members returned to work during the election window, they were also eligible to opt into the Hybrid Retirement Plan. date for opt-in members wa July 1, 2014 Non-Eligible Members Some employees are not eligible to participate in the Hybrid Retirement Plan.
-They include: Members of the Virginia La Officers' Retirement System (VaLORS) Those employees eligible for optional retirement plan (ORF must elect the ORP plan or the Hybrid Retirement Plan.
-If the members have prior service under Plan 1 or Plan 2, they a not eligible to elect the Hybrid Retirement Plan and must select Plan 1 or Plan 2 (as applicable) or ORP.
+Hybrid Opt-In Election Same as Plan 1.
+30, 2014; the plan's effective date for opt-in members was July 1, 2014 Non-Eligible Members Some employees are not eligible to participate in the Hybrid Retirement Plan.
+They include: Members of the Virginia Law Officers' Retirement System (VaLORS) Those employees eligible for an optional retirement plan (ORP) must elect the ORP plan or the Hybrid Retirement Plan.
+If these members have prior service under Plan 1 or Plan 2, they are not eligible to elect the Hybrid Retirement Plan and must select Plan 1 or Plan 2 (as applicable) or ORP.